Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/protocols/basicFollowsInterpretationProtocol.md

 follows
 =====

-The Calculation Engine and Interpretation Engine `universalInterpretationProtocolID` _must match exactly so that they can communicate unambiguously to each other_.
+The Calculation Engine and Interpretation Engine `universalInterpretationProtocolID` _must match exactly so that they can communicate unambiguously with each other_.

 The `name` and `title` do not need to match exactly.